paleobot/pbot-dev/Field definitions/Description fields.md

 # Description node:

+### Data access groups*:
+* Entry type: multi-select from the users project groups and the option Public
+* Considerations: can be public AND in another defined group.
+There are definitely cases where a user may want to enter a private description, even though the OTU or specimen is public.
+An example would be if you are working on a revision of taxon that you plan to publish later.
+* PBot: elementOf: [Group!]! @relation(name: "ELEMENT_OF", direction: OUT).
+Defines a relationship to another node.
+* dwc:  “groups” are sorta similar to datasetID http://rs.tdwg.org/dwc/terms/datasetID, or datasetName http://rs.tdwg.org/dwc/terms/datasetName
+* Info: Defines what project groups have access to view the description record.
+Published descriptions should always be part of the ‘public’ access group.
+Descriptions can belong to multiple groups. **Required.**

-### Description name:
+### Description name*:
+* Entry type:
+* Consideration: “name” examples: like “field description”, “revised description”, a published description “Bown’s 1921 description” and “Manchester 2012 description” for the revision?
 * PBot: name: String
 * dwc:
 * Info:
-* Entry type:
-* Consideration: This field currently exists on the description node, but I am not sure why it needs a name?
-It has an auto-generated internal ID, and the description node is required to be attached to a specimen or OTU.
-Is this optional, like if someone wants to give a “name” to a description, like “field description” and then if they do a more thorough or revised on later say “revised description”?
-Or name a published description “Bown’s 1921 description” and “Manchester 2012 description” for the revision? (of course, references are entered for a description, so I don’t think doing it that way would be very useful)

-### References:
+### References*:
+* Entry type: search existing references, prompt to create a new reference if one does not already exist.
+* Consideration: We have reference field on Specimen and OTU nodes too - this will be duplicate info for those.
+But this would be the info that shows as "described by" on the OTU or specimen pages, and should be schema-specific.
 * PBot: references:[DescriptionCitedBy].
 Defines a relationship to another node.
 * dwc:
 * Info: The reference for the description of an OTU or specimen.
 For a taxon or specimen that has been described in existing literature, the reference would be for the publication from which the description is being used.
 For un-published taxa or specimens, the reference should be to the person or group that has generated the description (e.g., an internal reference). **Required.**
-* Entry type: select from existing references, prompt to create a new reference if one does not already exist.
-* Consideration: We have reference field on Specimen and OTU nodes too - this will be duplicate info for those.
-But this would be the info that shows as "described by" on the OTU or specimen pages, and should be schema-specific.

-### Data access groups:
-* PBot: elementOf: [Group!]! @relation(name: "ELEMENT_OF", direction: OUT).
-Defines a relationship to another node.
-* dwc:  “groups” are sorta similar to datasetID http://rs.tdwg.org/dwc/terms/datasetID, or datasetName http://rs.tdwg.org/dwc/terms/datasetName
-* Info: Defines what project groups have access to view the description record.
-Published descriptions should always be part of the ‘public’ access group.
-Descriptions can belong to multiple groups. **Required.**
-* Entry type: multi-select from the users project groups and the option Public
-* Considerations: can be public AND in another defined group.
-There are definitely cases where a user may want to enter a private description, even though the OTU or specimen is public.
-An example would be if you are working on a revision of taxon that you plan to publish later.

 ### Specimens:
+* Entry type: Search from pre-existing specimens.
+Multiselect possible?
+* Considerations: We need to require that a description be attached to either a specimen or an OTU -is that possible?
+We definitely don’t want free-floating descriptions hanging around!
 * PBot: specimens: [DescribedBy].
 Defines a relationship to another node.
 * dwc:
 * Info: If describing a specimen, select the specimen that is being described.

+### OTU:
-* Entry type: Select from pre-existing specimens.
-Multiselect possible?
+* Entry type: Search from pre-existing OTUs.
 * Considerations: We need to require that a description be attached to either a specimen or an OTU -is that possible?
 We definitely don’t want free-floating descriptions hanging around!

-### OTU:
 * PBot: not defined yet.
 Defines a relationship to another node.
 * dwc:
 * Info: If describing an OTU, select the OTU that is being described.
-* Entry type: Select from pre-existing OTUs.
-* Considerations: We need to require that a description be attached to either a specimen or an OTU -is that possible?
-We definitely don’t want free-floating descriptions hanging around!

 ### Schema:
+* Entry type: Select the schema from the list.
+* Considerations: If you will be using more than one schema, then you have to create a new description node for each schema.
 * PBot: schema: Schema @relation(name: "APPLICATION_OF", direction: OUT).
 Defines a relationship to another node.
 * dwc:
 * Info: The schema that will be used to describe the specimen or OTU.
-* Entry type: Select the schema from the list.
-* Considerations: If you will be using more than one schema, then you have to create a new description node for each schema.

 ### Character instances:
+* Entry type: After selecting the schema, the user is prompted to enter the character instances through some sort of workflow.
+Selection from drop-down menus (like the example from the MLA entry in Adobe Bridge), or some sort of workflow swiping/expanding down or to the side, like Andrew suggested at our senior meeting.
+* Considerations:
 * PBot: characterInstances: [CharacterInstance!]! @relation(name: "DEFINED_BY", direction: OUT).
 Defines a relationship to another node.
 * dwc:
 * Info:

-* Entry type: After selecting the schema, the user is prompted to enter the character instances through some sort of workflow.
-Selection from drop-down menus (like the example from the MLA entry in Adobe Bridge), or some sort of workflow swiping/expanding down or to the side, like Andrew suggested at our senior meeting.
-* Considerations:
+## PBot autogenerated

 ### pbotID:
 * PBot: pbotID:ID!